simsustech/simple-site-generator/README.md

 # Features

 - Easily switch between templates with a single configuration option.
+- Separation of content and style:
   - Define your content with Markdown.
+  - Choose your template
 - Builds a full-featured, static, Quasar Framework powered website.
 - Comes with a Github workflow which automatically uploads the generated files to your server.